marcosjom/lib-poktli-javaclass/README.md

-#poktli
+# poktli

 Poktli ("aroma" in Nahuatl) is a library for parsing, loading and saving compiled JAVA files (.class).
 It can be used as a basis for the development of decompilers, (de)obfuscators, code injectors and other tools for JAVA projects.

-#Licence
+# Licence

-GPLv2, see LICENSE file
+MIT, see LICENSE file

-#Origin
+# Origin

 Published on 09/Feb/2013.

-This library was initially developed by Marcos Ortega from the CLASS file specifications document published by Oracle: http://docs.oracle.com/javase/specs/jvms/se5.0/html/ClassFile.doc.html
+This library was initially developed by [Marcos Ortega](https://mortegam.com/) from the CLASS file specifications document published by Oracle: http://docs.oracle.com/javase/specs/jvms/se5.0/html/ClassFile.doc.html

-#Utility
+# Utility

 This implementation is intended to be an alternative to "javap", aiming to have versions in C, Java and other languages of interest available.
 In such a way that developers can create software with the functionality of loading, manipulating and saving ".class" files.